 5. To those who are angry at God and blame Him for such tragedies, consider this.
 Imagine that you are God right now.
 Snap your fingers and eradicate evil on the planet.
 You can do that because you’re God.
 So snap . . .

 You’ve just annihilated every human being on the planet.
 Why?
 Because every mortal is capable of evil in some form.
 Every human is capable of harming others.
 In fact, every human past infancy has in one form or another hurt someone else.
 So you’ve just removed everyone.
 OR . . . you’ve turned everyone into robots whose wills you control.
 If you think that’s not a bad thing, watch the movie Ruby Sparks and you will see how removing someone’s will turns out.
 No. God allows humans the capacity and the choice to do evil, and He has an inimitable way of bringing good out of it.
 He has a gift for writing straight with crooked lines.
 The fact that He is sovereign and knows the beginning from the end is where the mystery lies.
-This brings us back to my illustration of the 2,000 page book I shared in yesterday’s post.
+This brings us back to my illustration of the 2,000 page book I shared in a recent post.

 6. The big elephant in the room that I hope this country will face and hammer out solutions for is how to help the mentally ill and those who show signs of being mentally deranged and disturbed.
 In virtually every case we know of where a mass murder took place, there were signs of mental disturbance.
 Most of those tragedies could have been averted.